davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 # Zach Leatherman: Web font performance

-slate.com accidentally announced that Mitt Romney was running for president when the actual strory was that he'd decided _not_ to run for president: this happened because an oblique webfont for the word "not" hadn't loaded (FOIT).
+slate.com accidentally announced that Mitt Romney was running for president when the actual story was that he'd decided _not_ to run for president: this happened because an oblique webfont for the word "not" hadn't loaded (FOIT).

 Browsers often hide content when loading web fonts (FOIT).